 Step 4: Continue Cooking

-Cook for about 2.5 hours, when you reach a temperature of 195°‒203°, take the pork off the grill and let the meat rest for 30 minutes in a aluminum pan, you can unwrap it or leave it wrapped.
+Cook for about 2.5 hours, when you reach a temperature of 195°‒203°, take the pork off the grill and let the meat rest for 30 minutes in an aluminum pan, you can unwrap it or leave it wrapped.

 You need to let it rest for at least half an hour to get a juicy pork butt.
 One way to test if the butt is perfectly cooked is; by pulling out the shoulder bone and seeing if it’s clean.
 Or try twisting a fork through the meat; if it twists easily, the meat is perfect.